salwinat0r/Legal1nsider/README.md

 - The files `clauses.txt` and `test_clauses.txt` clauses are extracted for the file  `SampleDocs\Testing\Draft SHA_Belita_11082015_Clean_Execution Version (1).docx`.

-- Expand the `/upload-document` API route, click Try it Out and upload the above document.
+- On the Swagger UI kit, expand the `/upload-document` API route, click Try it Out and upload the above document.

 - Now do the same for `/generate_clause` API route and upload the same document to generate a clause definition.